michaelrspink/MichaelRSpinkPortfolio/README.txt

 If there are any questions or concerns, reach out to me via my Linkedin Page, www.linkedin.com/in/michaelrspink.
 Don't be afraid of being long winded, as I am also long winded.
 Just make sure your message is in plain text.

+Lastly, do note that this code is subject to change and I am adding to it as of 10/24/2018.

 Thanks,
 Michael R. Spink